 Vein Disease: Spider Veins (Telangectasias)

-This describes disease that occurs in tiny veins in the skin.
-The dilated veins and capillary vessels are called telangectasias and are more commonly called “spider veins.”
+In short, this describes a disease that occurs in tiny veins in the skin.
+Furthermore, the dilated veins and capillary vessels are called telangectasias and are more commonly called “spider veins.”
 They occur in 40% of woman and 18% of men.
-The mildest form of vein disease; over half of the population has symptoms associated with this vein disease stage.
+Interestingly, this is the mildest form of vein disease.
+Moreover, over half of the population has symptoms associated with this vein disease stage.

 Vein Disease Stage: Varicose Veins

-This is the classification for varicose large dilated superficial veins.
-This is the stage in which people often become aware of vein disease.
-Over 75% of people with this stage of vein disease have symptoms that interfere with their lives.
+Certainly, this is the classification for varicose large dilated superficial veins.
+In this stage, people often become aware of the vein disease.
+As a result, over 75% of people at this stage have symptoms that interfere with their lives.

 Vein Disease Stage: Leg Edema

 Slightly more advanced vein disease causes swelling of the legs.
-The backflow in the venous system interferes with the body’s ability to reabsorb fluid leading to swelling of the leg.
-This swelling resolves at the end of the day when legs are elevated.
-Vein disease is the most common cause of leg swelling.
+Furthermore, the backflow in the venous system interferes with the body’s ability to reabsorb fluid.
+This leads to the swelling of the leg.
+In addition, this swelling resolves at the end of the day when the patient elevates their legs.
+Interestingly, vein disease is the most common cause of leg swelling.

 Vein Disease Stage: Skin Changes

 Over time the venous congestion leads to changes in the skin.
-The skin becomes thinner and discolored to reddish brown or whitish in color.
-At this vein disease stage the skin is easily injured and heals slowly.
+Therefore, the skin becomes thinner and discolored to reddish brown or whitish in color.
+During this vein disease stage, the patient can easily injure the skin is easily and wounds heal slowly.

 Clinical Class 5 & 6